pantheon-systems/documentation/source/docs/articles/sites/multidev.md

 #### What Git clients are supported?

-Any Git client can be used with Multidev.
+You can use any Git client with Multidev.
 Use of the command-line Git client is recommended for compatibility with Dashboard instructions.

 #### Does Multidev support remote repositories, such as Github?